rugbyprof/3013-Algorithms/Assignments/A08/README.md

 ## Assignment 6 - Spanning Trees
 ### Due: Tuesday April 17th by Classtime.

+#### Part 1

 ### Overview

 Create a graph structure with cities as __Vertices__ and no __Edges__ initially.
 Fully connect your cities by adding edges between cities that are close together.
-Basically create a fully connected graph of all the cities so that every city is reachable.
+Basically create a connected graph of all the cities so that every city is reachable by ensuring that each vertex has a max degree of 3, where each edge represents one of three closest cities to that vertex.

 The input file of cities has the following format.